1928 Fairfield murders: Legacy

+The surviving Wong sisters, Ruth and Helen, were taken in by Mary Athanacio in the shooting's immediate aftermath.
+Three Chinese family friends sheltered the girls for the coming days, allowing them back to the house a day after the shooting when the girls requested to pick up spare clothes from home.
+They were later housed in an orphanage and on September 25, 1928, other relatives requested custody of the sisters through the juvenile court, with plans to first enroll them at a school in China, during which time they would live with their grandmother and uncle, before sending them back to the United States for further education.
+As the sisters were jus soli American citizens, the matter was adjourned for a three-month investigation by immigration services.
+Ruth and Helen Wong were eventually relocated to San Francisco and became nurses as adults.

 The December 1985 issue of the Solano Historian magazine published a June 2, 1981 speech to the California Historical Society by journalist Evelyn Lockie, who was a resident of Rockville and involved with its Chinatown community in the 1920s.
-Lockie was familiar with the family of Wong Gee, who was a friend of her father and traveled to the scene of the Bryan ranch murders as part of job at The Sacramento Bee, unaware of who the victims were until the deputy in charge mentioned their names.
-Lockie wrote a speech to commemorate the killings over fifty years after the murders to call for a memorial to the victims as well as Rockville's now-largely abandoned Chinatown.
+Lockie was familiar with the family of Wong Gee, who was a friend of her father and traveled to the scene of the Bryan ranch murders as a reporter for The Sacramento Bee, unaware of who the victims were until the deputy in charge mentioned their names.
+Lockie wrote a speech to commemorate the killings over fifty years after the murders to call for a memorial to the victims as well as Rockville's now largely abandoned Chinatown.